nextgis/docs_toolbox/source/s2_search.rst

 * **Year(s)** - Simple,list or range e.g. "2016,2020,2021-2024"
 * **Month(s)** - Simple,list or range e.g. "1,5,9-12"
 * **Max cloud** - Max cloud coverage in %, int or float e.g. 10 or 10.5
+* **Custom order name** - optional, you can enter a name for the Toolbox task to make it easier to tell them apart without comparing all the parameters.

 There is also option to **No preview**.
 If ticked, the resulting GeoPackage will contain only vector footprint itendifiers.